Bringing home a new adult cat: What you need to know

 2. Don’t push your new cat too fast

 In the beginning, accept whatever amount of contact your new cat is willing to offer, and then gradually work from there.
 Let the cat initiate interactions for the first couple of weeks.
-Take your time and be patient if it seems scared or skittish.
+Take your time and be patient if they seem scared or skittish.

-Don’t attempt to pick up or pat the cat if it’s not comfortable or ready.
+Don’t attempt to pick up or pat your new cat if they don’t seem comfortable or ready.
 Your cat may let you know with a scratch or a bite if you’re moving too fast.
 Treats can help break the ice.
 Just remember, your patience and kindness will pay off in the long run.

 3. Allow gradual access to your home

-Your new cat won’t feel secure in the new environment until it’s had a chance to explore every inch of your house.
-When you first bring the cat home, allow it access to only one area in your home and then slowly offer more and more access to other areas.
-(At the very least, however, your cat’s food and water bowls should be kept in a separate spot from its litter tray, and your cat should have easy access to both spaces.)
+To help your new cat feel secure in their new environment, it's best to introduce them gradually to different areas of your home.
+When you first bring your cat home, start by giving them access to one specific area.
+This allows them to feel safe and get acquainted with their surroundings without feeling overwhelmed.
+As they become more comfortable, gradually expand their access to other areas of the house.
+Ensure that your cat’s food and water bowls are kept in a separate spot from their litter tray, and your cat should have easy access to both spaces.

 4. Establish a few routines